 France is packed full of fantastic cultural attractions to visit.
-From the romance of Paris to the sunshine of the south and the picturesque Dordogne, France has a wealth of fantastic historic sites to explore.
+From the romance of Paris to the sunshine of the south and the picturesque Dordogne, there is something for any kind of history enthusiast to explore.

 Many sites can be enjoyed against the backdrop of France’s chic cityscapes and rustic rural countryside.
-From stunning roman ruins and medieval fortresses to World War battlefields and beyond, there’s a staggering array of historic sites in France, deriving from a history filled with everything from bloody conquests to ostentatious royalty and ecclesiastical grandeur.
+From stunning roman ruins and medieval fortresses to World War battlefields and beyond, France’s historic sites derive from a past filled with everything from bloody conquests to ostentatious royalty and ecclesiastical grandeur.
 Here’s our pick of 10 sites that you can’t miss.

 What are the best Historic Sites in France?

 The Palace of Versailles was originally the hunting lodge of France’s King Louis XIII, but was transformed into a magnificent residence by his son and successor, Louis XIV.
 The ostentatious monarch built the Grand Apartment of the King and Queen which included the magnificent Hall of Mirrors before moving both his court and the government of France to Versailles in 1682.
-And so it remained until the French Revolution in 1789.
+It remained so until the famously turbulent French Revolution in 1789.

-In the 19th Century King Louis-Philippe turned it into the Museum of the History of France.
+In the 19th Century, King Louis-Philippe turned Versailles into the Museum of the History of France.
 There are numerous places to visit at Versailles and a range of tour options.
 Audio headsets are available as are guided tours.

-Nimes Arena is amongst the best preserved Roman amphitheatres in the world.
-Built during the reign of the Emperor Augustus in the first century AD, Nimes Arena is a marvel of Roman engineering.
+Nimes Arena is among the best-preserved Roman amphitheatres in the world.
+Built during the reign of Emperor Augustus in the first century AD, Nimes Arena is a marvel of Roman engineering.
 A vast oval with a stunning façade resplendent with archways and ornamentation, Nimes Arena could seat up to 24,000 people in its 34 terraces.

 In the sixth century, under the Visigoths, Nimes Arena began to play a military role.
 Transformed from a sports arena to a castle fortress or “castrum arena” complete with a moat, the arena was a sort of emergency shelter of the people of the town in the event of attack.
 In the eighteenth century, this went even further with the establishment of a whole 700-strong village within its walls.
 It was only in 1786 that Nimes Arena began to be restored to its original grandeur.

-Today a forty mile route, the Circuit of Remembrance, starts from either the town of Albert or that of Peronne, winding through numerous battle sites, memorials and museums.
-This Somme battlefields tour explores the individual battles as well as going through individual towns occupied by different forces with signs along the way.
-Those who wish to embark on this route can download audio guides to the route for free from various sources, including from the website of the Historial de la Grande Guerre museum.
+Today, a forty mile route known as the Circuit of Remembrance starts from either the town of Albert or that of Peronne, winding through numerous battle sites, memorials, and museums.
+Those who wish to embark on this route of Somme battlefields can download audio guides to the route for free from various sources, including from the website of the Historial de la Grande Guerre museum.

 Notre Dame is a gothic cathedral in Paris’s fourth arrondissement and a world famous tourist attraction.
 Though it recently endured a devastating fire, much is still available to see.
 While still an operating church, visitors are welcome to tour the building and appreciate both its beauty and sheer size.
-Some of the highlights include its stained glass windows, gothic architecture and many sculptures.
+Some of the highlights include its stained glass windows, gothic architecture, and many sculptures.

 The Eiffel Tower is an icon of modern France .
 Standing 324 metres tall, it’s the tallest building in Paris and the fifth tallest in the world.